Sampling recovery in Bochner spaces and applications to parametric PDEs: Introduction and main results

-where $\UUi$ is $\RRi$ or $\IIi:=[-1,1]^\infty$, $\mu$ is the infinite tensor-product standard Gaussian measure or Jacobi probability measure, respectively.
-It is worth mentioning that the underlying sampling algorithm performing the convergence rate in \eqref{rho_n><Introduction} and \eqref{rho_n><DDi-Introduction} is an extension to Bochner spaces of a classical least squares approximation with a non-constructive subsampling.
-Regarding the constructiveness of linear sampling algorithms, similar extensions of a classical least squares approximation and of a least squares approximation with a special constructive subsampling, give the error bounds $n^{-1/q}(\log n)^{1/q}$ and $ n^{-1/q}(\log n)^{1/2}$, respectively.
+hold.
+In particular, \eqref{rho_n><Introduction} holds for the Bochner space $L_2(\UUi,X;\bmu)$ with $\bmu$, the infinite tensor-product standard Gaussian measure on $\UUi=\RRi$, or the infinite tensor-product Jacobi probability measure on $\UUi=\IIi$.} It is worth mentioning that the underlying sampling algorithm attaining the convergence rate in \eqref{rho_n><Introduction} is an extension to Bochner spaces of a classical least squares approximation with a non-constructive subsampling.
+Regarding the constructiveness of linear sampling algorithms, similar extensions of a classical least squares approximation and of a least squares approximation with a special constructive subsampling give the error bounds $n^{-1/q}(\log n)^{1/q}$ and $ n^{-1/q}(\log n)^{1/2}$, respectively.
 Thanks to this constructive subsampling, the cost of computation is significantly reduced for a sufficiently large number of sample points (for details, see \cite{BSU23}).

-We apply these approximation results in general Bochner spaces to linear collocation approximation for parametric PDEs with affine or log-normal inputs as well as for infinite dimensional holomorphic functions, significantly improving existing convergence rates.
-Moreover, differing from the previous papers mentioned above which usually considered the affine and log-normal cases of random inputs separately, with this approach we treat both cases together by employing a \emph{unified method}.
+We apply these approximation results in general Bochner spaces to the previously formulated linear approximation of solutions to parametric PDEs with affine or log-normal inputs as well as to the approximation of infinite-dimensional holomorphic functions, significantly improving existing convergence rates.
+Moreover, differing from the previous papers mentioned above, which considered the affine and log-normal cases of random inputs separately, with this approach we treat both cases together by employing a \emph{unified method}.